6251-git/Python-examples/README.md

 # Python-examples
-Some examples to show proficiency in Python
+Some examples to show proficiency in Python.
+The code used in these screenshots as well as the data set used can be found in the files section.